mozilla/jupyter-notebook-gist/README.md

 Create a gist from the Jupyter Notebook UI.

+To install, clone/download the project and run `pip install .` from a shell in the project's root directory.

+If you have previously installed jupyter-notebook-gist using the old method (which involved manually copying `gist.js` into the right directory), clean out the following before installing:

+- Any jupyter-notebook-gist data in `jupyter_notebook_config.py` (if the file exists) that is not in the config code below
+- `gist.js`, which is located in one of your nbextensions directories

-Edit your `jupyter_notebook_config.py` file to specify the github client id and secret:
+After installing, edit your `jupyter_notebook_config.py` file to specify the github client id and secret:

 ```python
 from notebook.services.config import ConfigManager